-Starlings are easy birds to watch and learn their nesting, mating, and other behavioral habits, such as feeding and diet.
+European Starlings are fascinating birds to observe, offering plenty of opportunities to study their nesting, mating, and other behaviors, including feeding and diet.

-Millions of these birds inhabit the North American Continent.
+Why?
+They're Everywhere!
+In fact, millions of these birds inhabit the North American continent.

-These birds measure 7 to 8 1/2 inches long and have a stocky build and short square-tipped tails.
+The average Starling measures 7 to 8 1/2 inches long and has a stocky build with a short, square-tipped tail.

 In summer, the long pointed bill is yellow.
 In winter, their plumage is speckled with white and their bill is blackish.